mlong93/mlong93.github.io/_posts/2021-12-15-junior-fall-reflections.md

 This is not to discredit those who do because honestly those are valid goals.
 Who wouldn't want stability and security and a life at the top?

 For me though, that's not enough.
-I could never be satisfied with a life like that.
+I could never be satisfied with that.
 I'm just crazy and refuse to settle for such, contrary to what my immigrant Asian parents raised me to believe.
 I'm cursed with this need for more -- more meaning, more fulfillment, more straying off the beaten path.

 At least that's what I used to believe.
 Now I see it less of a curse and more of a source of pride.
 I should be happy that I'm more willing to take risks than others.
 I should be happy that I have a passion for things.
-I should be happy that I dare to dream and chase those dreams.
 It's not something to be ashamed of.

 # People (again)
 Because it's all about the people.
 Before I talked to the Rhodes scholar, I realized the people I got to know better this semester were different.
 More motivated by intrinsic intangibles than extrinsic awards.
 They might be majoring in the classic course 6 but there's something more driving them.
 They want their own robotics startup, make an impact on the world with their technology, become a filmmaker even.
 I'll probably be writing more about them in my 2021 recap post later so don't want to say too much here.